 Summer months are mostly characterised by wind swells, easy waves on our beach in Famara for learners and intermediate surfers.
-Predominant for this time of the year are North East winds, which can create some fun waves on the east coast.
+Predominant for this time of the year are the North East winds, which can create some fun waves on the east coast.
 The reef breaks on the Northern Shore of Lanzarote are usually flat during the summer months.

 The water temperature varies between 23 and 26℃, so you want to prepare board shorts and a spring suit, just in case.
 If you like stress-free travelling, consider renting surfboards, instead of bringing your own ones.
 If you want to learn surfing from scratch, please check out our surf lessons for beginners and intermediates in Famara.

 Importance of the surfing etiquette

 Surfing Lanzarote means sharing the surf spots with other surfers.
 Local surfers know their Island best, so when you are in doubts, have a good look at what they are doing.
 You should be friendly and show respect, obeying the surfing etiquette, otherwise, you can get some serious troubles.
-In the water, there is no road patrol, which can stop an unqualified driver, and, if necessary take him out of the traffic – for his own safety, and the safety of others.
+In the water, there is no road patrol, which can stop an unqualified driver, and, if necessary take him out of the traffic – for his own safety and the safety of others.
 The same situation in surfing, it’s all about safety.
-There is waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger, but everyone else in the water as well.
+There are waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger, but everyone else in the water as well.
 Usually, local surfers are taking care of this issue in the water.